benjspitler/benjspitler.github.io/EDPI.md

 <img src="images/EDPI-csv-screenshot.png?raw=true"/>

-I chose to include the Index in this portfolio partly because it is a strong example of the type of data-centric approach that is sorely needed in the human rights investigations field, but also because this is the project that most inspired me to go back to school to learn R and Python in order to take on more complex data-driven human rights investigations.
+Now, R is used to extract insights from the dataset, and the project no longer depends on analysis taking place within Excel.

+### Website

 The raw dataset is available to the public in its raw form [here](https://egyptdeathpenaltyindex.com/download-data), and the layout looks like this:

-### Website

 ### Impact